-- Human Rights Committee, General comment No. 27 (CCPR/C/21/Rev.1/Add.9), para.
+- Human Rights Committee, General comment No. 27: art.
+12 (Freedom of Movement) (CCPR/C/21/Rev.1/Add.9), para.
 18, on permissible restrictions to the freedom of movement under art.
-12 of the International Covenant on Civil and Political Rights ("... it would be a clear violation of the Covenant if the rights enshrined in article 12, paragraphs 1 and 2, were restricted by making distinctions of any kind, such as on the basis of race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status"). - See A/CONF.189/12, Programme of Action, para.
+12 of the International Covenant on Civil and Political Rights ("... it would be a clear violation of the Covenant if the rights enshrined in article 12, paragraphs 1 and 2, were restricted by making distinctions of any kind, such as on the basis of race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status"). - See Report of the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance (Durban Declaration and Programme of Action) (A/CONF.189/12), Programme of Action, para.
 72, which urges States "to design, implement and enforce effective measures to eliminate the phenomenon popularly known as 'racial profiling' ...". - See Committee on the Elimination of Racial Discrimination, General recommendation 30: Discrimination against non-citizens, para.
-10, according to which States must "ensure that any measures taken in the fight against terrorism do not discriminate, in purpose or effect, on the grounds of race, colour, descent, or national or ethnic origin and that non-citizens are not subjected to racial or ethnic profiling or stereotyping" (see HRI/GEN/1/Rev.8, sect.
-III). - See A/HRC/4/26, para.
+10, according to which States must "ensure that any measures taken in the fight against terrorism do not discriminate, in purpose or effect, on the grounds of race, colour, descent, or national or ethnic origin and that noncitizens are not subjected to racial or ethnic profiling or stereotyping" (see HRI/GEN/1/ Rev.8, sect.
+III). - See report of the former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin (A/ HRC/4/26), para.
 36, which highlights the use of terrorist profiling based on national or ethnic origin and religion in the context of immigration controls; para.
-40, in which the Special Rapporteur on human rights while countering terrorism highlights the relevance of the principle of non-discrimination to different forms of terrorist profiling, and notes his concern that "profiling based on stereotypical assumptions may bolster sentiments of hostility and xenophobia in the general public towards persons of certain ethnic or religious background"; and para.
-42, in which the Special Rapporteur refers to the various international and regional human rights bodies which have highlighted the risk of discrimination presented by law-enforcement efforts to counter terrorism.
+40, in which the former Special Rapporteur highlights the relevance of the principle of non-discrimination to different forms of terrorist profiling, and notes his concern that "profiling based on stereotypical assumptions may bolster sentiments of hostility and xenophobia in the general public towards persons of certain ethnic or religious background"; and para.
+42, in which the former Special Rapporteur refers to the various international and regional human rights bodies which have highlighted the risk of discrimination presented by lawenforcement efforts to counter terrorism.
 See also paras.
-53-55. - See Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism (A/HRC/6/17/Add.3), para.
-45, in which the Special Rapporteur on human rights while countering terrorism has also noted that it is a significant problem in certain regions of the world that the religious affiliation of persons is wrongly confused with the identification of such persons as potential terrorists. - 34 See A/HRC/4/26, para.
-36. - 35 See A/HRC/4/26, para.
-37, which provides examples of cases where police forces have relied on profiles based on a person's ethnic and/or religious appearance when conducting stops, document checks or searches for counter-terrorism purposes. - 36 See A/HRC/4/26, para.
-36.
+53-55.